MaryColasanto/VBA-Challenge/README.md

 ### Total stock volume ###

 Since the stock volume is always zero on the open price, the stock volume total was added when the ticker symbols in successive rows matched.
 The final value was calculated by adding the final stock volume of the row in which the ticker price did not match the following row, and this total volume was reported to the output table.
-When the total stock volume per ticker was added to the output table, a new row for the output table was generated.
+When the total stock volume per ticker was added to the output table, the total volume was reset to zero and a new row for the output table was generated.

 ### Conditional formatting ###